KDE/digikam-doc/import_tools/import_overview.rst

 :menuselection:`Import --> Import from Scanner`

-    Tool to communicate with a digital scanner and import images.
+    Tool to communicate with a digital scanner to import images.